Qinglin0814/Data-Viz/critique-by-design.md

 > By Qing LIN

-* This graph show how the retirement ages of women and men changed from 1970 to 2020.
-We can see from the picture above that
+* The line graph that illustrates how the average retirement age for men and women has changed from 1970 to 2020.
+Throughout the entire timeline from 1970 to 2020, men have a higher average retirement age than women.
+Notably, there is a pronounced "V" shape for both genders, indicating a reversal in the trend around the 1990s.

+* **Why this method is effective:**
+ * Trend Analysis: It is a overall comparision and show the trend around the world clearly.
+Compared to the last one, this one is more easy for audience to get the information since the label is more close to the line and dot.

+* **Something can be better:**
+ * Data: Some countries don't provide specific data for some years, so the calculation for the average ages may be not that comprehensive.